anikethj61/LinuxDriverDevelopment/README.md

 module_license is a macro to describe the use of free license

 > printk - a function similar to printf but for kernels

+> Download the "Makefile" from the Github Repo and save it in the same source folder

 ## Testing of the module: